 - The right to inspect and review your records.
 You may request to review your records by submitting a written request to the TCI Registrar or to the Dean, Director of Nursing. - The rights to seek amendment of your records which you believe are inaccurate, misleading, or otherwise in violation of your privacy rights.
-Requests for amendment of records must be in writing and must describe the specific portions of specific records that you wish to have amended, text or instructions as to the change desired, and the reasons why the change is justified; - The right to restrict the disclosure of certain Information pertaining to your records; and - The right to file a complaint with the Department of Education's Family Policy Compliance Office concerning alleged failures by the TCI to comply with the requirements of FERPA.
+Requests for amendment of records must be in writing and must describe the specific portions of specific records that you wish to have amended, text or instructions as to the change desired, and the reasons why the change is justified; - The right to restrict the disclosure of certain Information pertaining to your records; and - The right to file a complaint with the Department of Education's Family Policy Compliance

-The name and address of the office that administers FERPA is: Family Policy Compliance Office

-U.S. Department of Education

-400 Maryland Avenue SW, Washington, DC 20202
+The name and address of the office that administers FERPA is Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue SW, Washington, DC 20202